-Most states allow unmarried parents to adopt children; however, this does not keep adoption agencies and social services from discriminating against unmarried couples.
+If you are an unmarried couple trying to adopt a child, you may face more scrutiny from prospective birth mothers and adoption agencies.
 If you and your partner aren't married, you may have to do more work to prove to social services and government agencies that your home is stable enough to raise children.

 When an unmarried couple adopts a child jointly, they're both the child's legal parents, with equal rights and responsibilities to the child.
 This is true even if the unmarried parents separate, in which case each parent has a right to ask the family court for custody, visitation, and child support from the other parent.

 When someone who's not a biological parent adopts their partner's child, this is called a "second-parent adoption."
 These are most common in stepparent-stepchild scenarios.
-States also grant second-parent adoptions when a same-sex partner adopts their partner's child -- a common way for same-sex couples to raise families.
+States also grant second-parent adoptions when a same-sex partner adopts their partner's child.
+This is a common way for same-sex couples to raise families.

 Unless parents have been deemed "unfit" by some legal process or have abandoned their child, they have a right to parent their own child.
 Because of this, second-parent adoptions cannot be granted unless one of the following applies: